If you decide to drop a unit of study, it’s important to be aware of the relevant deadlines.

 Note the following.

 Submit your detailed statement to firstname.lastname@example.org from your University student email account.
 You are required to demonstrate how your application fits the stated eligibility criteria and attach supporting documents.

 If you’re studying in the Sydney Medical School, except Sydney Medical Program students, you'll need to read the process for applying for a DC grade after the DC deadline (pdf, 384KB) and submit an Application for a discontinued not to count as failure (DC) grade (pdf, 287KB).

 If you’re enrolled in the Sydney Medical Program (MD or MBBS), contact email@example.com for information on applying for a DC grade.

 For Summer or Winter School units of study, you'll need to follow the same faculty process above.

 Under some circumstances, if you are granted a grade of DC you may be eligible for a refund of fees or re-credit of a HELP balance.

 If you withdraw from a unit of study between the DC and DF deadlines, you'll receive a grade of DF.
-This means you are financially liable for the unit and will receive a grade of zero.
+This means you are financially liable for the unit and will not receive a mark for it.
 It will count as a fail on your transcript but does not affect your Weighted Average Mark (WAM).